wandering007/efficient-densenet-pytorch/README.md

 2. Configure the experiment settings in `config.yaml`.
 3. run the command like `./run.sh 0,1,2,3 config.yaml `.

-You will find that 4 GPUs are totally enough for training the efficient model with batch size of 256!
+You will find that 4 GPUs are totally enough for training the efficient model with batch size of `256`!

+CIFAR training is also provided and easy to configure :-)

 # References